Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Proof of Lemma

 and thus

-\section{Proof of Lemma \ref{lem_nodraw_one}}
+\section{Proof of Lemma~\ref{lem_nodraw_one}}

-In this section, we upper-bound $\BI_i = L(\bHrec(t-1), t+1) - L_i(\bHrec(t-1),t)$.
+In this section, we obtain an upper bound for $\BI_i = L(\bHrec(t-1), t+1) - L_i(\bHrec(t-1),t)$.
 The gap between $L(\bHrec(t-1), t+1)$ and $L_i(\bHrec(t-1), t)$ is derived from the draw of arm $i$ at round $t$.
-However, bounding the difference is very challenging because a slight difference of the posterior can drastically change the subsequent choice of arms.
-We introduce mock-sample loss that simulates the Bayes optimal algorithm with a slightly modified posterior so that the difference between $\bHrec(t-1)$ to $\bHrec(t)$ are absorbed.
+However, bounding the difference is challenging because a slight change in the posterior can drastically affect the subsequent choice of arms.
+We introduce a mock-sample loss that simulates the Bayes optimal algorithm with a slightly modified posterior so that the difference between $\bHrec(t-1)$ and $\bHrec(t)$ is absorbed.
+In the proof, we derive Lemmas~\ref{lem_oneoptpost} and~\ref{lem_upper}.
+Lemma~\ref{lem_nodraw_one} is a straightforward corollary of these two lemmas.